Skip to main content

 So teams do the work by hand.
 Someone reads a record in one app and types it into another.
 Someone copies figures from a desktop screen into a spreadsheet every morning.
 Someone clears a backlog of data entry one form at a time.
 It is slow, it is error-prone, and it does not scale — but no connector reaches these apps, so it stays manual.

-Windows ships an accessibility framework called UI Automation (UIA) — the same layer screen readers use to describe an app to a blind user.
+On Windows that layer is UI Automation (UIA), which ships with the OS.
 Standard WinForms, WPF, and Win32 controls publish themselves through it automatically.
 Each control exposes a role (button, edit box, list item, tab, checkbox) and a name (its label or accessible text).

 Lapu AI reads that tree and acts on controls by role plus label — "the edit box labelled Customer ID," "the button labelled Post."
 Because it targets what a control is rather than where it sits, the automation is independent of screen resolution, DPI scaling, and theme.
 Move the window, change the display, switch to dark mode — the Save button is still the Save button.

-When the tree is thin — an old control that draws itself as pixels with no accessibility metadata — Lapu AI falls back to OCR and vision, reading the screen the way a person would.
-The accessibility path is the primary route because it is precise and cheap; vision is the fallback for the cases where the app gives you nothing else.
+When the tree is thin — an old control that draws itself as pixels with no accessibility metadata — there is no driver layer to talk to, and Lapu AI falls back to OCR and vision.
+That fallback is real and it carries the same fragility as any coordinate-level approach.
+The driver layer is the primary route because it is precise and cheap; screen-level control is the last resort, not the default.

-A frontier model plans each step and decides what to click; the local tools carry out the clicks and keystrokes.
+A frontier model plans each step and decides which element to act on; the local tools invoke that control under your approval.
 No API is called against the target app.
 No selector graph is recorded.
 The model reasons about the live UI at runtime, which is why it adapts when the interface shifts instead of breaking.

 The moat vs traditional RPA